scgolang/sc/README.md

 Supercollider has a well-deserved reputation for being difficult to learn.
 I believe that sclang is a big reason for this.
-I also believe that golang is quite easy to learn, hence replacing sclang with golang makes a lot of sense to me.
+I also believe that Go is quite easy to learn, hence replacing sclang with Go makes a lot of sense to me.

 ## Who